 St. Cloud, Florida

 Overview: This quiet city sits on the southern shore of East Lake Tohopekaliga in east central Florida.
 Founded as a retirement town for Union Civil War veterans and known for years as the "Friendly Soldier City," St. Cloud did not incorporate until 1915.

 About 28 miles from Orlando, St. Cloud has a cute downtown with brick streets and colorful storefronts that house collectible shops, antique stores and Southern-style restaurants.
 Every April, the Main Street Association puts on a "Smokin' Blues" festival that features blues, boats and barbeque.
-"Hipstoric" third Fridays bring people out for sidewalk shopping and food.
-A popular serpentarium and heritage museum bring people in from neighboring Kissimmee.
+"Hipstoric" 3rd Fridays bring people out for sidewalk shopping and food.
+A popular serpentarium and heritage museum brings people in from neighboring Kissimmee.
 Lakefront Park features a banquet hall, a bike path, a performance pavilion, beaches, and a nice marina.
 Hopkins Park has a butterfly and vegetable garden, and the 58-acre Peghorn Nature Park sponsors bluegrass jams.
 It also has a trail through the wetlands.

 The aquatic center is open for laps, lounging, and aqua fit classes.
 The Osceola Center for the Arts is just minutes away and hosts two theater series, gallery exhibits, and the Osceola Arts Big Band.